inferno-collection/Docs/docs/fire-alarm-reborn/config.md

 # The default model to use for the Strobe
 set ic_far_defaultStrobeModel "prop_ic_strobe"

+# The default model to use for the Sprinkler Valve
+set ic_far_defaultSprinklerValveModel "prop_ic_sprinkler_valve"

 # If the resource should run in debug mode
 setr ic_far_debug "false"